Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Neutron stars with matter

 For axion profiles with thickness much smaller than $r_a$, at linear order in $a/f_a$, the solution of this equation is an Airy function, where the field profile changes over a length scale of $(m_a^2/r_{a})^{-1/3}$.
-The domain wall tension of this axion profile is $\sigma_a \leq m_a f_a^2$ and the resulting pressure difference due to this domain wall profile between inside and outside is smaller than the pressure difference due to the vacuum energy difference of $m_a^2 f_a^2$.
+The domain wall tension of this axion profile is $\sigma_a \leq m_a f_a^2$ and the resulting pressure difference due to this domain wall profile between inside and outside is smaller than that due to the vacuum energy difference of $m_a^2 f_a^2$.

-The smooth density profile would be a good approximation only for the largest $\varepsilon$ where axion domain wall is situated at close to nuclear densities.
-As we show in Sec.~\ref{sec:nuclear matter}, for most of the $\varepsilon$, the domain wall is between regions with drastically different densities, and the density (and pressure) of the matter outside the domain wall is effectively zero.
+The smooth density profile would be a good approximation only for the largest $\varepsilon$, where the axion domain wall is situated close to nuclear density.
+As we showed in Sec.~\ref{sec:nuclear matter}, for most of the $\varepsilon$ we consider, the domain wall is between regions with drastically different densities, and the density (and pressure) of the matter outside the domain wall is effectively zero.
 In this second case, inside the domain wall, the density $n_{\rm in}$ is such that the degeneracy pressure is

 and the axion mass in the region inside the domain wall is much larger than the axion mass in vacuum at small $\varepsilon$, by a factor of